Click2Cloud-Centaurus/test-reports-new/Milestone03/README.md

   •	Log onto your lab machine, then run bootstrap.sh script from the Mizar project folder to bootstrap your lab machine.

+     cd ~/mizar
+     sudo bootstrap.sh

   •	Once bootstrap is completed, you can then compile Mizar.
-Make sure to run these in sudo mode:
+Make sure to run these in sudo mode